📄 Free PDF: 30 NotebookLM prompts (used by 21,000+ researchers, students & professionals · 30,000+ prompts copied) — Get the Cheat Sheet →

 TL;DR — Everything on One Page

-NotebookLM = free, source-grounded AI from Google.
-Upload documents → ask questions → get cited answers.
+NotebookLM = free, source-grounded AI from Google, now on Gemini 3.5 with Antigravity.
+Upload documents → ask questions → get cited answers with visible reasoning.
 The Studio panel generates podcasts, slide decks, mind maps, flashcards, quizzes, reports, infographics, and data tables.
-This guide covers account setup (5 min), all 4 pricing tiers, notebook sharing, 8 common troubleshooting fixes, and 1 free prompts you can use immediately.
-No need to visit four separate pages.
+Export to 12+ file formats including PDF, PPTX, XLSX, DOCX, CSV, JSON.
+This guide covers account setup (5 min), all 5 pricing tiers, notebook sharing, troubleshooting, custom chat goals, agentic source discovery, and 2 free prompts.

 Why trust this guide?
 Maintained by AI workflow researchers who use NotebookLM daily across academic, professional, and content creation contexts.
-Combines content from four specialized tutorials into one streamlined quick start.
-Updated March 2026 to reflect Gemini 3, multimodal ingestion, and all Studio features.
+Combines content from five specialized tutorials into one streamlined quick start.
+Updated July 2026 to reflect Gemini 3.5, Antigravity, agentic research, and all Studio features.
 No affiliate relationships.

 Select your role — each links to the section most relevant to you